alpinelab/docker-ruby-dev/README.md

 Then, change your `docker-compose.yml` to use it (and to build it on-demand) by changing `image: alpinelab/ruby-dev` to `build: .`.

-### Contributing
+## Contributing

-Contributions are indeed warmly welcome as pull requests, issues or simple feedback.
+Contributions are indeed warmly welcome as [pull requests](https://github.com/alpinelab/docker-ruby-dev/pulls), or [issues](https://github.com/alpinelab/docker-ruby-dev/issues).

-There's also a handy `add-ruby-version-support.sh` script to add support for a Ruby version.
+There's also a handy [`add-ruby-version-support.sh`](https://github.com/alpinelab/docker-ruby-dev/blob/latest/add-ruby-version-support.sh) script to add support for a Ruby version and another handy [`rebase-all.sh`](https://github.com/alpinelab/docker-ruby-dev/blob/latest/rebase-all.sh) script to apply a change made on `latest` branch to all other branches.